Long Island Rail Road shooting: Conviction

 Ferguson was convicted on February 17, 1995, of murder of the six passengers who died of their injuries.
-He was also convicted of attempted murder for wounding nineteen passengers.
-He received 315 years and eight months to life, meaning his current earliest possible parole date is August 6, 2309.
+He was also convicted of attempted murder for wounding 19 passengers.
+On March 22, he received 315 years and eight months to life, meaning his current earliest possible parole date is August 6, 2309.
 The judge said, "Colin Ferguson will never return to society, and will spend the rest of his natural life in prison."
 At the sentencing, Judge Donald E. Belfi called Ferguson a "selfish, self-righteous coward."
 He also used the sentencing as an opportunity to criticize New York's controversial Sentencing Cap Law, which would have capped each of Ferguson's sentences at 50 years and required that they all be served concurrently had no one died in the massacre, since all of the felonies he committed on the train were part of one occurrence.
 After his conviction, Ferguson was put in the position to argue in appellate briefs that he had incompetent counsel (himself).

 After his sentencing, Ferguson was incarcerated for a time at the Attica Correctional Facility in upstate New York.

-In 1994, Ferguson was apparently involved in a fistfight with fellow inmate Joel Rifkin.
-The brawl began when Ferguson asked Rifkin to be quiet while Ferguson was using the telephone.
-The New York Daily News reported the fight escalated after Ferguson told Rifkin, "I wiped out six devils, and you only killed women," to which Rifkin responded, "Yeah, but I had more victims."
-Ferguson then punched Rifkin in the mouth.

-Aftermath
+He is currently at Mid-State Correctional Facility, near Utica.

 Lawsuits

-Carolyn McCarthy — whose husband Dennis McCarthy was killed by Ferguson, and whose son Kevin McCarthy was severely injured — was subsequently elected to the United States Congress on a platform of gun control.
+Carolyn McCarthy — whose husband Dennis McCarthy was killed by Ferguson, and whose son Kevin McCarthy was severely injured by a bullet that passed through his hand and entered his head, destroying 10 percent of his brain — was subsequently elected to the United States Congress on a platform of gun control.
 She was motivated to run for Congress after the representative in her district, Dan Frisa, voted against an assault weapons bill.
 Some of Ferguson's other victims and their family members have also become involved in gun control efforts.

 McCarthy also sued Olin Corporation, the parent of Winchester Ammunition, under products liability and negligence theories for their manufacture of the Black Talon bullets used by Ferguson.
 The cartridges carry hollow-tipped bullets that expand upon impact, increasing the severity of wounds.
 One month before the LIRR shooting, Winchester Ammunition announced they were voluntarily withdrawing the Black Talon cartridges from the market.
 McCarthy's suit failed, partly because New York State law placed no responsibility on manufacturers for the criminal misuse of their products.

 At least a half-dozen lawsuits related to the shootings were filed against the Long Island Rail Road and its parent company, the Metropolitan Transportation Authority.
 Carolyn McCarthy filed a $36 million damage lawsuit against the two entities, claiming they failed to provide adequate protection for passengers and should have installed metal detectors and used undercover police officers.
 The suit sought $1 million for Dennis McCarthy's pain and suffering, $10 million for his death and for damages to survivors, and $25 million for injuries to Kevin McCarthy.